salrashid123/grpc_alts/README.md

 `ALTS` can be thought of intrinsic platform-based security which helps ensure service->service communication uses the machine's bound identity itself.

 That is, the gRPC communication will utilize and transmit an encrypted message at the application layer using keys intrinsic to the peer systems involved.
-This is in contrast to user-space based security (eg, auth header, mTLS with user-space certs, etc) because the system that provides the assertion of machine identity provided by the platform itself.
+This is in contrast to user-space based security (eg, auth header, mTLS with user-space certs, etc) because the system that provides the assertion of machine identity and security is provided by the platform itself.

 This repo also shows a sample envoy client server using ALTS but for HTTP traffic (you could, ofcourse use gRPC just the same w/ envoy but i'll stick with HTTP here).